gevamu/gevamu.github.io/content/4.examples/query-payment-states.md

 ## Get single payment

 In order to find unique payment it is necessary to search by `uniquePaymentId` field.
-That's whu `getPayment` method accepts `uniquePaymentId` as a parameter.
+That's why `getPayment` method accepts `uniquePaymentId` as a parameter.

 ```kotlin
 import java.util.UUID